retrooct/STM32_Nucleo_projects/1Dpong/README.md

 Controlling each LED with separate instructions would make the code repetitive.

 I addressed this by representing the LED array as an eight-bit value and writing the entire pattern to GPIO Port C.
+However, this was a personal solution.
+Technically, this could also be acomplished with wiring any GPIO port pins.
+Though, doing so would require more code to function the same way as using only one port.
+Such as making a struct that puts all the ports in an array.
+The flaw of my solution was that wiring was harder.

 ---